BarrySad/reflective-Dll-injector/README.md

-# reflective-Dll-injector
+# Reflective dll injector
-Reflective DLL injector written in C++ that utilizes SysWhispers3 for direct syscalls.
+Reflective dll injector written in C++ that utilizes SysWhispers3 for direct syscalls.
 Still need to add more evasion and anti-sandboxing measures to bring detections down further.

 <br>